RadwaHassan99/Simple-Students-Blog/README.md

 # Angular Students Blog UI

 ## Introduction
-This project is a user interface design use 'Reactive Routing' for a students blog created with Angular.<br>
+This project is a student management website use 'Reactive Routing' and 'json sever' for a students blog created with Angular.

-It provides a clean and user-friendly interface for registering new student , viewing a list of students and their details.
+## Features
+1. Table with pagination of all students available in the api
+2. Get details card for each students by id
+3. Register new Student with validation
+4. Update Student details with validation
+5. Delete student by id with delete confirmation before

 ## Installation